bachelor-2014/report/v2/scanning.md

 - 3.3Ghz.

 ### Resulting images
 For the experiments we have two different scenes of which we have grabbed a number of images, which we then stitch together.
 The first is a printed image of a close up view of biofilm [@wikibiofilm].
-The second as a large petridish with regular kitchen oil, droplets from food colour, and a white background.
+The second is a large petri dish with regular kitchen oil, droplets from food colour, and a white background.
 For the sake of brevity we have selected a few resulting images highlighting the differences between the algorithms.

 The first images are the result of stitching 20 images of the biofilm print together with the two implemented algorithms respectively.
 These are shown in